Named "Most Philanthropic Company" in Oregon five times

 Since 1974, when Intel acquired its first property in Oregon, the company’s capital investments in the state have topped $25 billion.
-That amount will increase significantly with the the addition of Mod I and Mod II at D1X, the new development fabrication facility under construction through 2015, at the Ronler Acres Campus.
+That amount will increase significantly with the addition of D1X, the newest expansion to our development facilities under construction through 2015, at the Ronler Acres Campus.
 Intel is the largest property taxpayer in Washington County, with payments of approximately $30 million a year.

-In 2012, Intel was named the “Most Admired Technology Company” in Oregon for the eighth year in a row, based on a survey of 2,500 CEO’s and top-level managers throughout the state.
-In addition, Intel was recognized, for the fifth time, as the “Most Philanthropic Company” in Oregon.
+In 2014, Intel was named the “Most Admired Technology Company” in Oregon for the ninth year in a row, based on a survey of 2,500 CEO’s and top-level managers throughout the state.
+In addition, Intel was recognized, for the sixth time, as the “Most Philanthropic Company” in Oregon.

 Intel in the Community